lorenzog/dns-parallel-prober/README.md

 ones will be added until an equilibrium is reached.
 It tries to stay reasonably close to the maximum value set.

-Usage:
+### Quickstart

+Scan `example.com` using 100 threads, save the result in `out.txt`:

-    python dns-queue example.com 100 out.txt
+    python dns-queue.py example.com 100 out.txt

-If you want to read the subdomains frmo a list, do:
+If you want to read the subdomains from a list, do:

-    python dns-queue example.com 100 out.txt -i subdomains.txt
+    python dns-queue.py example.com 100 out.txt -i subdomains.txt

+For help:

+    python dns-queue.py -h

-Press ctrl-c to stop - it will wait for the last threads to finish and write all results to `out.txt`.
+Press ctrl-c to stop - it will wait for the last threads to finish and only then write all results to `out.txt`.